- Auto-Joining Tables

 Query Table is a feature that enables you to prepare data for easy reporting and analysis.
-You can combine data from one or more tables in a reporting database and create specific data views using the standard SQL SELECT queries.
+You can combine data from one or more tables in a Workspace and create specific data views using the standard SQL SELECT queries.
 These data views are similar to tables and you can perform operations such as report creation, sharing, and even create another Query Table over an existing Query Table.

 You can create Query Tables for filtering datasets, batching datasets together (union), transforming data, applying SQL query functions, joining datasets and more.